What is CBD for those who haven’t tried it?

 What is the best way to take CBD?

-You know it kind of comes down to the individual and that’s pretty much like anything else out there: Some people like wine, some people like beer, and some like both.
+Some people like wine, some people like beer, and some people like spirits.

 What should I look for when purchasing CBD products?